 This course is designed to increase the level of proficiency in assisting in a clinical setting.
 Emphasis is placed on the application of principles and procedures of four-handed dentistry and laboratory and clinical support functions.
 Upon completion, students should be able to combine theoretical and ethical principles necessary to perform entrylevel skills, including functions delegable to a DA II.
-This is a diploma-level course.

-DEN 110 Orofacial Anatomy 2-2-0-3 This course introduces the structures of the head, neck, and oral cavity.
+DEN 110 Orofacial Anatomy

+This course introduces the structures of the head, neck, and oral cavity.
 Topics include tooth morphology, head and neck anatomy, histology, and embryology.
 Upon completion, students should be able to relate the identification of normal structures and development to the practice of dental assisting and dental hygiene.